Conceptual

 A Denial of Service (DoS) attack happens when one device attempts to exhaust the resources of a system by sending a large amount of data to a server or network.
 These attacks can often be mitigated by finding and closing off the connection to the source of the attack.

-A Distributed Denial of Service (DDoS) attack happens when multiple connected devices are used to simultaneously overwhelm a website with targeted, fake traffic.
-The goal of DoS and DDoS attacks is to disrupt access to the servers hosting the website.
+A Distributed Denial of Service (DDoS) attack happens when multiple connected devices are used to simultaneously overwhelm a site with targeted, fake traffic.
+The goal of DoS and DDoS attacks is to disrupt access to the servers hosting the site.

 The OSI model is a concept that outlines the different communication steps of a networking system.
 Different attack types can target different layers of the OSI model.